 As a warden working in a Pennsylvania state prison, John Thomas saw first-hand what could happen to children who aged out of foster care.
 He and his wife, Jane, committed to rewriting the story by adopting four teens.

-Simone Biles, the most decorated American gymnast in history, recognizes that she had more support, resources, and opportunity than many other children in foster care.
+Famed Olympic Gymnast Simone Biles recognizes that she had more support, resources, and opportunity than many other children in foster care.
 Because of that, she believes it’s her duty to provide assistance to those most in need.
 Earlier this year, Simone launched a scholarship program to invest in children in foster care so they, too, can have the opportunity to succeed.

 Deb and Mike Schuring lost two babies in the 1980s, both born on Mother's Day a year apart.
 Now the couple has fostered their 100th child, because “one diaper, one midnight bottle feeding at a time, each baby is what matters.”

-Thank you to Lisa Bailey—a social worker by trade, former Foster Parent Trainer, and current member of Northwoods’ Protective Services team—for sharing this final story!
+Thank you to Lisa Bailey—a social worker by trade, and former Foster Parent Trainer and Northwoodian—for sharing this final story!
 (Editor's note: Names have been changed for confidentiality.)